oracle/opengrok/Story-of-OpenGrok.md

  Chandan B N, Dec 2005

-This blog entry will act as the --paper-- story of OpenGrok the wicked fast source browser.
+This blog entry will act as the paper story of OpenGrok the wicked fast source browser.

 [[/images/OpenGrok-screenshot.png]]